abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/15-PS-Heaps.md

     - By appending the most frequent character first, we have the best chance to find a string where no two same characters come next to each other.
     - if the last element of the result string is the same as the current element, pop the next element and append it to the result string
     - if the `maxHeap` is empty and the last element of the result string is the same as the current element, this means that we can't reorganize the string so we return `""`
+- Time Complexity: `O(n log(n))` because we are pushing all the elements to the maxHeap and popping the top element of the maxHeap `n` times
+- Space Complexity: `O(n)` because we are storing all the elements in the maxHeap

 ```py
 def reorganize_string(s):